You Can Have Your Own Rustic, Luxurious “Great Camp”

 Initial construction on the Camp’s Main Lodge – the first building erected on the property – started in 1880 and took two years to complete.
-The two-story wood-framed lodge has all of the elements of the traditional Adirondack style: natural materials, detailed woodwork, and rustic decor accents.
+The two-story wood-framed lodge has all of the traditional Adirondack style elements: natural materials, detailed woodwork, and rustic decor accents.
 It offers a French-inspired twist with its mansard roof.

 The restored Main Lodge at The Hedges maintains its charm as it blends seamlessly with the gorgeous scenery.
 The wrap-around porch is anchored by thick log posts that support the French-influenced mansard roof. (photo credit: The Hedges main lodge by Mwanner under license CC BY-SA 4.0).

 Several years after the completion of the Main Lodge, General Duryea added the Stone Lodge.
-Constructed of large hand-cut stones and imported California Cyprus shingles, the Stone Lodge has a less rustic ambiance – with its oak lined walls and floors.
+Constructed large hand-cut stones and imported California Cyprus shingles, the Stone Lodge has a less rustic ambiance – with its oak-lined walls and floors.